minneapolisdan/ndsu-ag/pages/home.md

 <!-- **Questions:**  -->

 * From our conversations and from the wireframe presented, it appears this was originally intended to be a stand-alone site, but is now being folded into this umbrella site.
 Is this correct?
-* From a techinical level, this appears to mostly a topic-based directory that includes search in order to present a variety of content (and content types) in a one-stop section of the website.
+* From a technical level, this appears to mostly be a topic-based directory that includes search in order to present a variety of content (and content types) in a one-stop section of the website.
 Is that correct?
 * Given that this is no longer a stand-alone site (assuming our assumption is correct), **we believe there may be a better approach to the Ag Hub that is structed more like a searchable directory of resources (perhaps with faceted search), instead of a "minisite" within a site**.
 Are you open to discussing this approach?
 * In the architecture linked above there is a lot of content listed for Ag Hub that is actually part of extension, or another area of this site.
-* We need to best determine how Ag Hub will function to pull in that content, vs creating it two places
+* We need to best determine how Ag Hub will function to pull in that content, vs creating it two places.
 * In your site outline, you have both county centers and research centers under Ag Hub, while we are envisioning them under Extension, with CONTENT from those centers pulled into the Ag Hub as appropriate.
 * You site map also does indicate other content, such as all of the topics shown in the wireframe -- only REC/AES -- is your current thinking around Ag Hub much simpler than we are envisioning?

-<a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLSctQWd81uo58r3nXdCm9zk2USnY5Uw0__v587qQlJNt2pUS2w/viewform?usp=sf_link" target="_blank">Answer Ag Hub questions 🤔</a>
+<a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLScR2wn1BZPV3PXiqwxceIJJDfAenxCDQuCbfV93gyWr6LzBhA/viewform?usp=sf_link" target="_blank">Answer Ag Hub questions 🤔</a>